You may have a combination of chemotherapy drugs as cycles of treatment into your bloodstream.

 When you have chemotherapy

 You usually have the chemotherapy drugs every 3 or 4 weeks.
 Each 3 or 4 week period is known as one cycle of treatment.
-You will probably have between 3 and 4 cycles to begin with.
+If the treatment forms part of a combination with radiotherapy and/or surgery you will receive at least 2 cycles.
+If you are having chemotherapy alone you will probably have between 3 and 4 cycles to begin with.

 If your treatment is working and you aren't having too many side effects you will probably go on to have up to 6 cycles.
 So the complete chemotherapy course can take 4 to 6 months.
 Your doctor will decide the exact number of treatments you have.